gotzmann/llama.go/README.md

 We hope using our beloved Golang instead of *soo-powerful* but *too-low-level* language will allow much greater adoption of the **NoGPU** ideas.

-**NB!** The V1 supports only FP32 math, so you'll need at least 32GB RAM to work even with the smallest **LLaMA-7B** model.
+The V1 supports only FP32 math, so you'll need at least 32GB RAM to work even with the smallest **LLaMA-7B** model.
 As a preliminary step you should have binary files converted from original LLaMA model locally.

 ## V0 Roadmap